All Episodes

 All right, that was, of course, James Comey from his press conference earlier today.

-And then, of course, Hillary Clinton, I never sent or received classified information, when, in fact, James Comey has contradicted all of that.
+And then, of course, Hillary Clinton, I never sent or received classified information when, in fact, James Comey has contradicted all of that.

-30,000 emails, 110 emails, 52 email chains have been determined by the owning agency to contain classified information at the time they were sent or received, with eight of those chains contained.
+30,000 emails, 110 emails, 52 email chains have been determined by the owning agency to contain classified information at the time they were sent or received, with eight of those chains containing information that was top secret at the time they were sent.

-So what she said about a wanting to have a single device turned out not to be true.
+So what she said about A, wanting to have a single device turned out not to be true.

 In other words, that could be potential evidence in this case or any other case.